jedddi/orthopteratoolkit/README.md

 # 🦗 Orthoptera Analysis Toolkit

 A comprehensive toolkit for analyzing, segmenting, and processing orthoptera (crickets, grasshoppers, etc.) audio recordings.
+(Note: Although it was made for Orthoptera Calls, it is not limited to other types of audio data)

 ## Overview